severalnines/docs/user-guide/dashboard.rst

 	- Opens the *Import Cluster* modal dialog.
 See :ref:`Import Existing Server Cluster`.

 * **Global Settings**
 	- ClusterControl global settings.
-See :ref:`Global Settings`.
+See `Global Settings`_.

 * **Logout**
 	- Logs out from ClusterControl and return to the login page.